-Table 2: Statistical models with their respective outliers for Experiments 1-4.

 Supplementary Table 4: Statistical models for Experiments 1-4 and the significance of fertilizer (F), AMF (A), the fertilizer x AMF interaction (FxA), or regolith (R).
 For LMs F- and p-values are provided to show significance.
 For GLS models χ2 and p-values are provided for significance.
 For GLM models, linear regression (LR) χ2 and p-values are provided for significance.
 Statistically significant results are bolded.